Is now a good time to buy a house?

 If single-family homes are out of your budget, consider expanding your search to include condominiums.
 Relative affordability is one of the most significant benefits of buying a condo, particularly in today's housing market.

 For buyers willing to take on renovations, foreclosures may be another option worth considering.
 While buying a foreclosed home involves some level of risk, it's often competitively priced.
-As a result, these types of homes may offer an opportunity to build equity faster.
+As a result, these types of homes may offer an opportunity to build equity quickly.

 The bottom line